 Shawn L Jones

-In February 2006, Deputy Chief Jones was assigned to command Personnel Services unit.
-In the role, he oversaw the successful implementation of automated timekeeping (KRONOS) and the City of Atlanta's random drug testing program.
-Additionally, he served as the police department's EEOC coordinator.
+In February 2006, he was assigned to command the Personnel Services Unit.
+In this role, he oversaw the successful implementation of automated timekeeping (KRONOS).
+He also served as the police Department's Equal Employment Opportunity Commission coordinator.

 In May 2007, he was appointed to the rank of Police Major and assigned to the Corporate Services Section.
 In this position, he managed the Atlanta Police Department's Background and Recruitment Unit and hired a record setting 251 police recruits.
 As a Major, he also participated in the International Association of Chiefs of Police focus group and helped to develop a web campaign that positively promoted policing.

 From 2008 to 2010, he commanded the Hartsfield-Jackson Atlanta International Airport police precinct.
 Under his leadership, Part I crimes at the airport precinct dropped nearly 20 percent in the two-year period.
 At the airport, he managed 153 employees that included the K-9 Unit, the Explosive Ordinance Disposal Unit, mobile and fixed post officers, police dispatchers and administrative support employees.
 He also played an active role in the planning and implementation of the airport’s multimillion dollar rental car center and led security planning for the facility.